The Down Lo

 I’m sure you’ll stumble upon plenty of questionable sights just wandering 6th Street after hours, but there are some experiences you can seek out to contribute to the city’s beloved stereotype.
 Make it a point to see the largest urban bat colony in North America that appear in droves over the Congress Bridge at sunset in the summer.
 When you’re ready to tip one back, the Little Longhorn Saloon has chicken shit bingo on Sunday’s or you can celebrate Christmas year-round at Lala’s (although I was rather disappointed there was no eggnog).
 There is also the Museum of the Weird dedicated to all things weird, wacky, and WTF.

-How to Get Around: Scoot, Scoot
+How to Get Around Austin: Scoot, Scoot

 “Microtransportation” is the new buzzword in town and the topic Lyft drivers want to talk your ear off about (how they’re such a disgrace and ruining the city lol).
 This means those green Lime or black Bird electric scooters you can pick up on just about every street corner, rent for a few bucks via an app, and discard whenever and whenever you’re done.
 Really, they’re a fun (albeit slightly sketchy), cheap, and efficient way to zip around town.